CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 - A plugin cannot require that another plugin should have been loaded nor can it request other plugins to be loaded, at least not easily.
-  However, it might not be difficult to add a facility in which `korppluginlib.load` would check if a plugin module just imported had specified that it requires certain other plugins and call itself recursively to load them.
+  However, it might not be difficult to add a facility in which `korp.pluginlib.load` would check if a plugin module just imported had specified that it requires certain other plugins and call itself recursively to load them.
 They would be loaded only after the requiring plugin, however.
 If the requirements were specified in the